RachelEJ/Methods_Project/README.md

 `pip install psycopg2-binary`
 7. Verify that you have psycopg2 installed
 `pip list`
+8. Before using the program, you must change the password for the database located near the bottom of main.py

 ## Accessing and altering the database using Python
 ### Add SQL commands into Python file